September Morn: Chicago

 A full-size reproduction of September Morn was displayed in a window of Jackson and Semmelmeyer, a photography shop in Chicago, Illinois, in March 1913.
 A passing police officer noticed the print and on grounds that it was indecent, insisted it be taken down.
-The mayor of the city, Carter Harrison Jr., agreed with the policeman's decision, and deemed that the image could be sold, but should not be displayed in public as children could see it.
+The mayor of the city, Carter Harrison IV, agreed with the policeman's decision, and deemed that the image could be sold, but should not be displayed in public as children could see it.
 Fred Jackson, the owner, was charged with indecency, and at his request the case was brought to trial on March 18.

 In front of a jury, the city's art censor Jeremiah O'Connor testified that September Morn was lewd and should not be displayed in public, but rather only in a museum exhibition.
 W. W. Hallam of the Chicago Vice Committee agreed, arguing that, as the woman was committing the illegal act of bathing in public, September Morn had to be banned.
 Other witnesses for the prosecution included censors, educators, and clergy, such as the superintendent Ella Flagg Young and the head of the Juvenile Protective Association Gertrude Howe Britton.